GSA/digitalgov.gov/content/posts/2015-03-23-web-metadata-publishing-using-xml.md

 {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/03/600-x-408-Technology-Concept-Business-Chart-alexaldo-iStock-Thinkstock-497231209.jpg" alt="Technology Concept Business Chart" caption="" >}}

-Metadata for website content is usually managed as part of the editorial process when documents are created and published with [content management systems](({{< relref "content-management-systems-toolkit.md" >}})).
+Metadata for website content is usually managed as part of the editorial process when documents are created and published with [content management systems](https://www.WHATEVER/2013/10/30/content-management-systems-toolkit/).

 There may be another source for this metadata, especially in regulatory agencies: internal databases that reference Web content in support of record keeping processes.
 These databases may contain public and non-public information that were never meant to be published for public consumption.
 “Metadata” is not typically how the content is described.